Klauser History, Family Crest & Coats of Arms

 The surname Klauser was first found in Bavaria, where the family contributed greatly to the development of an emerging nation and would later play a large role in the political conflicts of the area.
 The family branched into many houses, many of which acquired estates and manors throughout the surrounding regions, where they played significant roles in the social and political affairs.

 This web page shows only a small excerpt of our Klauser research.
-Another 177 words (13 lines of text) covering the year 1755 is included under the topic Early Klauser History in all our PDF Extended History products and printed products wherever possible.
+Another 177 words (13 lines of text) covering the years 1755, 1656, 1713, 1656, 1679, 1681 and 1691 are included under the topic Early Klauser History in all our PDF Extended History products and printed products wherever possible.

 Klauser Spelling Variations